-Such documents include sales contracts, HR documents like expense sheets, mortgage documents, insurance claim forms, consultancy reports etc. Typically there is a document owner who uploads a document and identifies who needs to approve the document and in which order.
-The document management system then conducts the workflow notifying each user that they need to approve the document and tracking the document through to completion.
+Such documents include sales contracts, HR documents like expense sheets, mortgage documents, insurance claim forms, consultancy reports and others.
+Typically there is a document owner who uploads and identifies who needs to approve the document and in which order.
+The document management system then conducts the workflow notifying each user that they need to provide approval and tracking the process through to completion.

-Most current document management systems use a simple approve button to indicate approval – however this provides little proof later that a particular user indeed signed-off on a document.
-The document approval should instead by given using digital signatures which add trust, integrity, assurance, traceability, audit and ensure legal compliance.
+Most current document management systems use a simple approve button to indicate approval – however, this provides little proof later that a particular user indeed signed-off on a document.
+Approval should instead be given using digital signatures which add trust, integrity, assurance, traceability and auditability to ensure legal compliance.

 There are two approaches to integrating a secure e-document approval and workflow system:

-Many organisations have already deployed commercial DMS like Microsoft SharePoint® or Xerox DocuShare.
-In such cases Ascertia recommends the integration of ADSS Go>Sign Applet for secure document viewing and sign-off, and ADSS Server for controlling the process and verification of digital signatures.
-The ADSS Server / Go>Sign combination has already been integrated by us and our partners with a range of DMS and more can usually be added easily because of the ADSS Server’s simple XML/SOAP web services interfaces.
+Many organisations have already deployed commercial Document Management Systems like Microsoft SharePoint® or Xerox DocuShare.
+In such cases Ascertia recommends the integration of ADSS Go>Sign Desktop for secure document viewing and sign-off, and ADSS Server for controlling the process and verification of digital signatures.
+The ADSS Server / Go>Sign combination has already been integrated by us and our partners with a range of Document Management Systems and more can usually be added easily because of the ADSS Server’s simple XML/SOAP web services interfaces.

-In this scenario Ascertia recommends the use of SigningHub application.
-This is a specialist document approval and workflow application developed by Ascertia which comes pre-integrated with ADSS Server and Go>Sign Applet.
+In this scenario Ascertia recommends the use of SigningHub.
+This is a specialist document approval and workflow application developed by Ascertia which comes pre-integrated with ADSS Server and Go>Sign Desktop.
 Click here for further information on SigningHub

 Solutions by Technology